-This part describes the structure and contents of the Infrastructure Library for the UML metamodel and related metamodels, such as the Meta Object Facility (MOF) and the Common Warehouse Metamodel (CWM).
-The InfrastructureLibrary package defines a reusable metalanguage kernel and a metamodel extension mechanism for UML.
+This part describes the structure and contents of the Infrastructure packages for the UML metamodel and related metamodels, such as the Meta Object Facility (MOF) and the Common Warehouse Metamodel (CWM).
+The first top level package is InfrastructureLibrary, which defines a reusable metalanguage kernel and a metamodel extension mechanism for UML.
 The metalanguage kernel can be used to specify a variety of metamodels, including UML, MOF, and CWM.
 In addition, the library defines a profiling extension mechanism that can be used to customize UML for different platforms and domains without supporting a complete metamodeling capability.
-The top-level packages of the InfrastructureLibrary are shown in the figure below.
+The nested packages of the InfrastructureLibrary are Core and Profile.
+The other top level package is PrimitiveTypes, which consists of a small number of primitive types that are commonly used for metamodeling.
+The PrimitiveTypes package is imported by nested packages in the InfrastructureLibrary and can be imported by other packages, libraries and metamodels that need to define primitive data.
+The high level architecture of the Infrastructure packages is shown in Part II, Figure 1.